millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 Lab 24601: Networks and Eigenvector Centrality
 ==============================================

-In this lab you will learn how to model real world networks as mathematical networks and adjacency matrices.
+In this lab, you will learn how to model real-world networks as mathematical networks and adjacency matrices.

 A network is a collection of nodes.
 Nodes are objects that are connected by edges.
 You can think about it like houses (nodes) being connected to other houses by roads (edges) in a neighborhood (network).
-This can be used to model everything from friends in social media to alliances between countries.
+Networks can model everything from social media friendships to international alliances.
-There are also directed networks, where each edge has a direction.
+Some networks are directed, meaning each edge has a specific direction.
 An example of this could be a supply chain where products are always sent from one firm to another.

 Directed networks have become very important in modeling the internet.
 We let websites/pages be the nodes, connected by various hyperlinks acting as directed edges.
-Networks like this allow search engines such as Google and Microsoft Edge to rank pages based on importance or relevance.
+Networks like this allow search engines such as Google or Microsoft Edge to rank pages based on importance or relevance.
 In this lab we will walk you through this process of finding the importance of links.

 Adjacency Matrices
 ------------------

-Throughout this lab we will be building up to work with a network with 499 nodes and 12560 directed edges.
+Throughout this lab we will use a directed network to represent the *internet*.
-This will be our *internet*.
-You will be given the directed edges information in a vector where each row contains a directed edge with starting page on the left and ending page on the right.
+We will start with a matrix of directed edges, where each row contains a starting page and its corresponding ending page.
-It will be a :math:`12560 \times 2` matrix appearing like,
+It will be a :math:`m \times 2` matrix appearing like,

 .. math::